Cameron Dantzler: Minnesota Vikings

+2020 season

-Dantzler was drafted in the third round (89th overall) by the Minnesota Vikings in the 2020 NFL Draft.
+Dantzler was selected in the third round (89th overall) by the Minnesota Vikings in the 2020 NFL Draft.
 He was placed on the reserve/COVID-19 list by the team on October 28, 2020, and activated three days later.

-2020 season
+He was named to the PFWA All-Rookie Team.

 Heading into his first training camp, Dantzler was listed as a starting cornerback opposite Mike Hughes.
 He faced competition from fellow rookie Jeff Gladney for his starting job.
 At the end of training camp, head coach Mike Zimmer named Dantzler the starting left cornerback opposite Hughes.

-Dantzler made his first career start and NFL debut in the Vikings’ season-opening loss to the Green Bay Packers.
-He recorded four tackles in the 34-43 loss.
-Dantzler missed Weeks 2 and 3 with a rib injury before returning as a starter in Week 4 against the Houston Texans, recording four tackles in the 31-23 win.
-Dantzler started in the Vikings’ Week 5 and Week 6 games against the Seattle Seahawks and Atlanta Falcons, but was placed on the Reserve/COVID-19 list after coming into close contact with a teammate who tested positive for the virus.
-He missed Week 7 before returning in the Vikings’ Week 8 win against the Packers.
+Dantzler made his first career start and NFL debut in the Vikings' season-opening loss to the Green Bay Packers.
+He recorded four tackles in the 43–34 loss.
+Dantzler missed Weeks 2 and 3 with a rib injury before returning as a starter in Week 4 against the Houston Texans, recording four tackles in the 31–23 win.
+Dantzler started in the Vikings' Week 5 and Week 6 games against the Seattle Seahawks and Atlanta Falcons, but was placed on the Reserve/COVID-19 list after coming into close contact with a teammate who tested positive for the virus.
+He missed Week 7 before returning in the Vikings' Week 8 win against the Packers.
 Dantzler started the game and recorded 2 solo tackles before being carted off the field and taken to the hospital due to a serious neck injury.
-However, he was able to return in time for the Vikings’ Week 11 contest against the Dallas Cowboys.
-In the Vikings’ Week 13 contest against the Jacksonville Jaguars, Dantzler recorded his first career interception off a pass thrown by Mike Glennon and forced a fumble on Chris Conley which he also recovered during the 27–24 overtime win.
+However, he was able to return in time for the Vikings' Week 11 contest against the Dallas Cowboys.
+In the Vikings' Week 13 contest against the Jacksonville Jaguars, Dantzler recorded his first career interception off a pass thrown by Mike Glennon and forced a fumble on Chris Conley which he also recovered during the 27–24 overtime win.
 Dantzler finished his rookie season appearing in 11 games (10 starts) and recording 2 interceptions, 46 combined tackles, four passes defended, a forced fumble, and a fumble recovery.